 Controlled Copy - This is a Controlled copy - all revisions are required to be recorded in the Document Control Section 7 of the Asbestos Management Plan and managed for 40 years as required by the WHS Regulation 2011.
 Refer to Section 7 of the Management Plan to review a summary of all records and access Document Control Platform though the GAA - FMP429: Online Platform once client permission is granted.

 Specific Issues

 Full listings of any identified asbestos items are contained within this Report (see Appendix 1).
-However, the following areas are of importance in their own right and may have an impact on usage decisions.

 RECOMMENDATIONS